Matthew Bailey, LPC

 I believe people are resilient — and that having the right kind of support makes an enormous difference in what's possible.
 I don't think therapy has to take forever, but I also don't believe in rushing a process that needs time.

-Sessions: 55 minutes · Rate: $150 · Private-pay.
-Superbills available for out-of-network reimbursement.
+Sessions: 55 minutes · Rate: $150 · A superbill is available after each session for out-of-network reimbursement.